 - Form it: Slowly add in the flour mixture until blended and smooth.
 Form into a smooth log about 11-inches long, wrap in plastic wrap and freeze for at least 2 hours.

 - Bake it: Preheat oven to 375 degrees F. Gently peel the plastic off of the log and thinly slice into 1/8-inch thick pieces.
 Place on a baking sheet about 2 inches apart and bake just one sheet at a time until the cookies just begin to turn golden brown, about 7 to 10 minutes.
 Transfer to a cooling rack and let cool completely before adding the icing.

 - Powdered sugar

 How to Make the Icing

 - Mix it: Use an electric mixer to beat together the powdered sugar and cream until smooth.
 Divide and mix in any colors, if desired (we used natural food dyes).
 Use either a spatula or piping bag to decorate.
-Add sprinkles and other toppings, if desired, and let the icing harden before stacking.
+Add dye-free sprinkles and other toppings, if desired, and let the icing harden before stacking.